-Now, select on Change and then Publish.
+Now, select Change and then Publish.
 You’ll immediately notice that the WordPress site logo is also replaced by your site logo after publishing.

 - Add Users for Your Clients

-Go to WordPress > User Roles > Add New and add username, email, the role of the client.
+Go to WordPress > User Roles > Add New and add username, email, and the role of the client.